Things you have already done or found - bold type

 - Responded to messages on a message board.

 - Was injured while on a genealogy excursion.
-(The Stinging Nettle Incident probably doesn't count)
+(The Stinging Nettle Incident in the churchyard hurt enough to count as an injury.)

 - Participated in a genealogy meme.